auth0/docs/protocols.md

 The visible part of this process is that the user is redirected to the identity provider site.

+> When using Auth0's built-in user store (created through __Connections -> Database -> New__), there's no redirection.
+Auth0 in this case is the identity provider.

 ---

 ### 3. Getting the Access Token

-Upon successful authentication, the user will eventually return to your web site with a URL that will look like:
+Upon successful authentication, the user will eventually return to your web site with a URL that will look like (steps 3 & 4 in the diagram above):

     http://CALLBACK/?code=AUTHORIZATION_CODE&state=OPAQUE_VALUE

 `CALLBACK` is the URL you specified in step #2 (and configured in your settings). `state` should be the same value you sent in step #1.

-Your web site will then call Auth0 again with a request to obtain an "Access Token" that can be further used to interact with the Auth0 [API](api-reference).
+Your web site will then call Auth0 again with a request to obtain an "Access Token" that can be further used to interact with Auth0's API.

 To get an Access Token, you would send a POST request to the token endpoint in Auth0.
-You will need to send the `code` obtained before along with your `clientId` and `clientSecret`.
+You will need to send the `code` obtained before along with your `clientId` and `clientSecret` (step 5 in the diagram).

 	POST https://@@account.namespace@@/oauth/token